• Skip to main content

 • sit-ups for your abdominals

-• pushups or bench press for your chest, the pectoralis major and minor muscles
+• pushups or bench presses for your chest, the pectoralis major and minor muscles

 How to Use a Stair Master to Burn 10000 Calories